top of page

 Dr. Erin Raffety smiles into the camera.
 A woman with shoulder-length straight brown hair, wearing a patterned scarf.

 Rev. Dr. Erin Raffety is a Practical Theologian who uses ethnographic methods to study Christian congregations and communities.
-Raffety is currently a Lecturer in the Princeton Writing Program where she teaches on disability justice.
+Raffety is currently a Lecturer in the Princeton Writing Program where she teaches on disability justice and a Senior Research scholar at Princeton Theological Seminary where she conducts research with disabled people and communities.
+She is ordained as a Teaching Elder in the PC(USA), holds a Ph.D. in Cultural Anthropology from Princeton University, and is a proud parent of a daughter with multiple disabilities.

-At Princeton Theological Seminary, Raffety serves as the Senior Researcher on the Isaiah Partnership (a study of pastors leading innovation for theological education), the Empirical Research Consultant on the Imagining Church Project (a nationwide study of thriving congregations) and the Associate Research Scholar for the Institute for Youth Ministry.
-From 2020-2023, she served as a Research Fellow at the Center of Theological Inquiry, where she built and studied a Minecraft video game for disabled Christians and their congregations, and conducted a study on worship access for Christians living with Long COVID and chronic illness.
-She is the recipient of numerous grants from the Calvin Institute for Christian Worship, the Lilly Endowment, Inc., the Louisville Institute, and the Templeton World Charity Foundation.
+At Princeton Theological Seminary, Raffety serves as the Senior Researcher on the Crossroads Research grant and the Associate Research Scholar for the Institute for Youth Ministry.
+The Crossroads grant, an initiative funded through the Lilly Endowment Inc.’s Nurturing Children through Worship and Prayer initiative, centers immigrant congregations and congregations of color in shaping ministry with disabled children (2025-present).
+From 2020-2023, Raffety served as a Research Fellow at the Center of Theological Inquiry, where she built and studied a Minecraft video game for disabled Christians and their congregations, and conducted a study on worship access for Christians living with Long COVID and chronic illness.

 Select CV